pinellolab/STREAM/README.md

 filename of new cell label colors (default: None)
 ```

+Input file format
+-----------------
 For **transcriptomic data**, the main and required input file is a tab-separated gene expression matrix (raw counts or normalized values) in tsv file format.
 Each row represents a unique gene and each column is one cell.

-Input file format
------------------

-The input file is a log2-transformed tab-separated gene expression matrix in .tsv .tsv.gz file format.
-Each row represents an unique gene and each column is one cell.

 For example, in python
 ```R